Unihedro/rfcs/0000-ilp-over-http.md

 ## Specification

 This is a minimal protocol built on HTTP.
-HTTP/2 is RECOMMENDED for performance reasons, although HTTP/1.1 MAY also be used.
+HTTP/2 is HIGHLY RECOMMENDED for performance reasons, although HTTP/1.1 MAY also be used.
 Implementations SHOULD support HTTP version negotiation via Application Protocol Negotiation (ALPN).

 ### Authentication